pk-zhu/APMG/README.md

 #### Renaming and Sorting
 ```
 python rename_gff.py -g out3.gff3 -c bed.txt -p out3
+# The script used here is from GFFUtils.
+For convenience, i copy this script separately here.
+When using it, please cite orginal site.

 gff3_sort -g out3.rename.gff3 -og result.gff3
 ```
 ### 4.Homology Assessment